 You need to access your grip type.
 Take a look at your hand right now, and see how you hold the mouse.
 Most people fall in these three categories:

-Claw grip – the ugliest grip of all three.
-It is essentially a palm grip with index and middle finger flexed into a “claw”.
-Some say that this grip enhances reaction time, and allows faster clicking, If you hold your mouse like this, you will probably like it to be a bit smaller.
+It is essentially a palm grip with index and middle finger flexed into a "claw".
+Some say that this grip enhances reaction time, and allows faster clicking.
+If you hold your mouse like this, you will probably like it to be a bit smaller.

 Finger grip - your hand floats over the mouse, and you only touch and control it with your fingers.
 Generally, FPS players are against the finger grip, as it usually requires a higher sensitivity since you control movement only with slight wrist twists.
 For that reason, most FPS mice are bulkier, designed for palm/claw grips.
 But, since you probably play using a finger grip way for years, we don't think changing is a good idea, especially if you reached a higher level in ranked play, your performance will probably suffer.
 Anyway, for finger grip players, smaller mice work best.